 Carefully measure and mix the doming resin according to directions.
 Don’t forget to wear your nitrile gloves.

 Gently spoon some of your mixed resin into the bottom of the bezel.
 Use your stick to spread it across the entire area.

 Blow lightly through the straw to remove bubbles.
 Alternatively, you can go over the surface with a heat gun to remove bubbles.
 Cover with a dome and allow to cure.
-Depending on the resin you use, it will be cured in 24 to 72 hours.
+Depending on the resin you use, it will cure in 24 to 72 hours.

 Enjoy your new pendant!